 Conclusion: Is Restaurant Absurdities worth the price tag?

-I think Restaurant Absurdities is a well executed immersive dining.
+I think Restaurant Absurdities is a well-executed immersive dining.

 So in honest conclusion?
-Yes, I think it’s totally worth the price tag and definitely worth checking out for a special occasion.
+Yes, I think it’s worth the price tag and worth checking out for a special occasion.
 Maybe I’m easy to please but I had so much fun.
 My husband, the man who wants nothing, also told me he had fun that night.
 Or maybe he was just saying that to be nice to me? 😛

-• The food portion was good.
+- The food portion was good.
 I didn’t think it was too little or too much.
 Everyone in the group was full by the time we reached the last room.
 I think if I had the cocktail pairing I may have been too full, so I’m glad I didn’t.

-• The hosts in each room were actors, and they were sufficiently entertaining – good humor while being well-versed in the food they were serving.
+- The hosts in each room were actors, and they were sufficiently entertaining – good humor while being well-versed in the food they were serving.

-• There is no continuous storyline – I wish there was, but I suppose this experience is not meant to be a play, so each room is not tied to each other.
+- There is no continuous storyline – I wish there was, but I suppose this experience is not meant to be a play, so each room is not tied to each other.

-The 1 star that I knocked off is for the few things that I think could have been improved around the logistics – there were a bit of lull in some of the rooms, one of the staff explained the ingredient incorrectly, and in one of the room, someone who is not the host came in to speak to the host which I think kinda breaks the illusion a little.
+The 1 star that I knocked off is for the few things that I think could have been improved around the logistics – there was a bit of lull in some of the rooms, one of the staff explained the ingredient incorrectly, and in one of the room, someone who is not the host came in to speak to the host which I think kinda breaks the illusion a little.
 I also thought that one of the meals (the chicken pot pie) was way too salty for my liking.
-For its price tag, I expect these aspect to be run smoothly, but in grander scheme of things, they were all but minor inconveniences.
+For its price tag, I expect these aspects to run smoothly, but in the grander scheme of things, they were all but minor inconveniences.

 That said, we won’t go back to Restaurant Absurdities.
 Simply because… that’s how it is designed.
 What makes the experience worth it is both the food and the novelty and surprise of transiting to each room.
 Once you’ve gone through the entire experience, that element of surprise is gone and I certainly don’t want to pay another $200 / person just for the food.
 I do expect Andsoforth to refresh the restaurant every so often, and once they do, I’ll consider coming back.